imFarooq07/portfolio-projects/doc/LANGUAGE_SYSTEM_SUPPORT_GUIDE.md

 ---

-## Translation Fields - Konsa Fields Translate Hote Hain?
+## Translation Fields - Which Fields Are Translated?

 ### Complete List of Translatable Fields